Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 Diagnostics

-Since bacterial prostatitis has characteristic symptoms, it is usually quite easy to diagnose it.
-If the disease is not acute, the doctor will conduct a rectal examination by probing the area of the gland and taking a sample of the secretion for analysis.
+Since bacterial prostatitis has characteristic symptoms, it is usually fairly easy to diagnose.
+If the disease is not acute, the doctor will conduct a rectal examination, probing the area of the gland and taking a sample of the secret for analysis.
 The following studies help to make a diagnosis:

 1. Clinical and bacterial analysis of the patient's blood and urine.